kult0922/rsop-ranking/README.md

 # Welcome to RSOP Ranking!

-The visualizer for poker plaers
+The visualizer for poker players

 ## Development